Is Central America Safe to Visit?

 How to Get Around Central America on a Budget

 Surrounded by the Pacific and Atlantic Oceans, Central America is a magical region that is perfect for backpacking.
-The area is full of rainforests, unexplored Mayan ruins, gorgeous beaches, incredible reefs, cheap prices, delicious food, and warm welcoming people.
+The area is full of rainforests, unexplored Mayan ruins, gorgeous beaches, incredible reefs, cheap prices, delicious food, and welcoming people.

 Getting Around Cheap By Bus